s1ddiq/UpToQuote/README.md

 - Share quotes with friends

 ---
-WILL BE REMADE IN 2026
+WILL BE REMADE IN 2026 UPTOQUOTE
 Made with ❤️ to keep your day up to quote.
 ...